Pablo-source/Raspberry_pi_Shiny_app/README.md

 - This presentation describes<br>the steps required to setup a Raspberry Pi cluster and preparations needed to turn it into a Shiny Server

 In the NHS-R Community Webinar on Wednesday 19th, the presentation will cover these four topics:
--1.Different ways of connecting remotely to the Raspberry Pi -2.How to setup a Raspberry pi cluster,
+a.
+Different ways of connecting remotely to the Raspberry Pi
+b.
+How to setup a Raspberry pi cluster,
--3.Generate a SSH key on Windows to log into each Raspberry Pi's in the Cluster -4.Briefly description of the process to create a Shiny server (following R Studio Community blog posts)
+c.
+Generate a SSH key on Windows to log into each Raspberry Pi's in the Cluster
+d.
+Briefly description of the process to create a Shiny server (following R Studio Community blog posts)

 - Online resources used to build the presentation
--
 **1. Generate SSH Keys on Windows and copy them to your Raspberry Pi cluster https://pimylifeup.com/raspberry-pi-ssh-keys/